 $small-text: false;

 Strings are one of the central topics in SASS.
-We can use them to pass arguments to functions and mixins, and generate unique classes for our project.
+We can use them to pass arguments to functions and mixins and generate unique classes for our project.
 By default, SASS treats everything as a string.

-To create a string, single ' '
+Let's create a string.
+We use single 'single '

 $string: "Hello, World";